Home Repair Program

 Need – Participants must own their home and have a verifiable need that falls within our scope of work and capabilities.
 We are actively seeking Seniors, Disabled Adults, and Veterans for our home repair services.

 Willingness to Partner – Participants must be willing to attend an application workshop and a home maintenance class and commit to sweat equity requirements (between 5-20 hours).
 Accommodations can be made for participants who are unable to complete construction sweat equity due to physical ability.
 We believe people need a hand up, not a hand out so your investment and participation are an important part of our program.

-Ability to Pay a Portion of the Costs – Habitat works hard to provide a portion of the funding for the expenses of each project; however, participants may be responsible for paying some part of the total cost.
+Ability to Pay a Portion of the Costs – All projects are sponsored by local government grants or corporate, faith, and civic organizations to provide funds to make repairs.
+Participants may be responsible for paying some part of the total cost.
 When necessary we can provide a short term, no interest payment plan.

 **Due to some funding requirements, some projects may be free to the participant.